omeka/classic-enduser/docs/Content/Files.md

 By choosing from a few well-supported formats for audio and video files, you can provide a much better experience for your users across different platforms and devices.

+### Images

+#### TIFF
+TIFF files are not supported for display in most browsers.
+TIFFs can be ingested into Omeka Classic, where they will have derivative images generated in JPG format.
+The original TIFFs will be provided for download anywhere that Omeka calls the 'original' file.
+The JPGs will be displayed anywhere Omeka calls the 'fullsize', 'medium', or thumbnail images.
+This may depend on the theme.

 ### Video
 #### MP4
 The MP4 container (.mp4 or .m4v) is the best-supported video format across browsers and platforms.
 By far the best choice for video that will work well across different browsers are .mp4 files with H.264 video and AAC audio.

 .mp4 files can contain other types of video (or audio), including newer ones like H.265, and older ones like MPEG-4 Visual.
-Any video codec other than H.264 has *much* worse browser support.
+Any video codec other than H.264 has **much** worse browser support.

 #### Other formats
 The WebM (.webm) container with VP8 or VP9 video is supported by several browsers, but Internet Explorer and Safari are notable and significant exceptions.